awsdocs/aws-freertos-docs/doc_source/portingguide/cmake-template.md

 ```

 **Note**
 If your platform handles TLS by itself, you can use your driver code directly\.
-If you use your driver code directly for TLS, you don't need to call `target_link_libraries`, because all Amazon FreeRTOS modules implicitly depend on the kernel that includes your driver code\.
+If you use your driver code directly for TLS, you don't need to call `target_link_libraries`, because all FreeRTOS modules implicitly depend on the kernel that includes your driver code\.
-Because all non\-kernel Amazon FreeRTOS modules implicitly depend on the kernel, their porting layers don't require you to specify the kernel as a dependency\.
+Because all non\-kernel FreeRTOS modules implicitly depend on the kernel, their porting layers don't require you to specify the kernel as a dependency\.
 The POSIX module, however, is defined as an optional kernel module\.
 If you want to use POSIX, you must explicitly include it in your kernel portable layer\.
 For example:

 ```
 # By default, AFR::posix target does not expose standard POSIX headers in its public